chipsalliance/Caliptra/doc/Caliptra.md

 5. <a id="ref-5"></a>TCG DICE Attestation Architecture Version 1.00 Revision 0.23 March 1, 2021
 6. <a id="ref-6"></a>TCG Hardware Requirements for a Device Identifier Composition Engine Family “2.0” Level
 7. <a id="ref-7"></a>[Side-Channel Attacks: Ten Years After Its Publication and the Impacts on Cryptographic Module Security Testing](https://csrc.nist.gov/csrc/media/events/physical-security-testing-workshop/documents/papers/physecpaper19.pdf)
-8. <a id="ref-8"></a>[Attestation V1.0 White Paper](https://www.opencompute.org/documents/attestation-v1-0-20201104-pdf)
+8. <a id="ref-8"></a>[Attestation of System Components v1.0 Requirements and Recommendations](https://www.opencompute.org/documents/attestation-v1-0-20201104-pdf)
 9. <a id="ref-9"></a>OCP Security WG: Ownership Transfer

-# Theory of Operation
+# Background

-Establishing a core root of trust along with a chain of trust that attests to the integrity of configuration and mutable code is fundamental to the overall security posture of silicon devices.
+The overall security posture of silicon devices depends on establishing a core root of trust (RoT) and chain of trust.
+The core root of trust and chain of trust must attest to the integrity of configuration and mutable code.

-Traditional RoT architectures have offered a multitude of intrinsic security services and hosted security applications on a trusted execution environment (TEE)  that consist of (but not limited to) hardware capabilities (cryptographic and microprocessor), ROM, Firmware and API infrastructure.
-These solutions have been instantiated in discrete or integrated forms in various platform and component architectures.
+Traditional RoT architectures offer many intrinsic security services and hosted security applications on a trusted execution environment (TEE).
+These architectures include (but are not limited to) hardware capabilities (cryptographic and microprocessor), ROM, firmware, and API infrastructure.
+These solutions are instantiated in discrete or integrated forms in various platform and component architectures.

-Some of these solutions are either proprietary or aligned to specific parts of an industry standards/consortium/association specifications (e.g.,National Institutes of Standards and technology (NIST), Open Compute Project (OCP), Trusted Computing Group (TCG), Distributed Management Task Force (DMTF), Institute of Electrical and Electronics Engineers (IEEE), etc.) and may be certified to various conformance standards (e.g., NIST cryptographic algorithm Validation program (CAVP), etc.).
+Some of these solutions are either proprietary or aligned to specific parts of industry standards, consortium, or association specifications; for example, National Institutes of Standards and Technology (NIST), Open Compute Project (OCP), Trusted Computing Group (TCG), Distributed Management Task Force (DMTF), Institute of Electrical and Electronics Engineers (IEEE), etc. These solutions may be certified to conform to various standards; for example, the NIST cryptographic algorithm Validation program (CAVP).

-Establishing a consistent root of trust on very different hardware configurations while maintaining configuration and deployment flexibility is challenging.
-There is no uniform configuration across Cloud Service Providers.
-Example:  A system with host processors, has very different firmware security measures when compared to systems without head-nodes or host processors.
+Establishing a consistent RoT on very different hardware configurations while maintaining configuration and deployment flexibility is challenging.
+There is no uniform configuration across Cloud Service Providers (CSPs).
+For example, a system with host processors has very different firmware security measures when compared to a system without head-nodes or host processors.

-The OCP Security WG specifications are making progress towards establishing the platform and peripheral security architecture [recommendations](https://docs.google.com/document/d/1-bfAF86cEKcn1guF-Qj2C2HhMM2oJ2njNGdHxZeetR0/edit#heading=h.pdkwdxyrhnco) necessary to attain the desired consistency in platform security orchestration.
+The OCP Security WG specifications are making progress toward establishing the platform and peripheral security architecture [recommendations](https://docs.google.com/document/d/1-bfAF86cEKcn1guF-Qj2C2HhMM2oJ2njNGdHxZeetR0/edit#heading=h.pdkwdxyrhnco) that are necessary to attain the desired consistency in platform security orchestration.

-The objective of this specification is to define core RoT capabilities that must be implemented in the SoC or ASIC of any device in a cloud platform.
-The collection of these RoT capabilities is referred to as the ***Silicon RoT Services (Silicon RoT).***

-## Silicon RoT Goals
+## Silicon RoT goals

-The scope of a Caliptra Silicon RoT is deliberately minimalistic in nature to drive agility of specification definition, to maximize applicability, and to drive industry alignment, consistency and faster adoption of foundational device security primitives.
-A well and narrowly defined specification maximizes architectural composability, reusability across CSPs, products and vendors, and feasibility of open sourcing.
+To drive agility of specification definition and to maximize applicability, the scope of Caliptra is deliberately minimalistic.
+This minimalist approach drives industry alignment, consistency, and faster adoption of foundational device security primitives.
+A well and narrowly defined specification maximizes architectural composability; reusability across CSPs, products, and vendors; and feasibility of open sourcing.

-Enhancements, advanced use cases and applications are outside the scope of this specification and may be developed in the form of a roadmap for the Silicon RoT and community engagement.
+Enhancements and advanced use cases and applications are outside the scope of this specification and may be developed in the form of a roadmap for the Silicon RoT and community engagement.

 Caliptra defines a design standard for a Silicon internal RoT baseline.
-The standard satisfies a Root of Trust for Measurement (RTM) role.
-The open-source implementation of Caliptra drives transparency into the RTM and measurement mechanism that anchors hardware attestation.
-The Caliptra Silicon RoT must boot the SoC, measure the mutable code it loads, and measure and control mutation of non-volatile configuration bits in the SoC.
+This standard satisfies a Root of Trust for Measurement (RTM) role.
+The open-source implementation of Caliptra drives transparency into the RTM and measurement mechanism that anchor hardware attestation.
+The Caliptra Silicon RoT must boot the SoC, measure the mutable code that it loads, and measure and control mutation of non-volatile configuration bits in the SoC.
 The Caliptra Silicon RoT reports these measurements with signed attestations rooted in unique per-asset cryptographic entropy.
-As such, the Caliptra Silicon RoT serves as a Root of Trust for Identity for the SoC.
+As such, the Caliptra Silicon RoT serves as a Root of Trust for Identity (RTI) for the SoC.

-No other capabilities are part of this specification, to satisfy the criteria for success outlined above, and to decouple platform integrity capabilities that can be enforced and evolve independently via other platform devices or services – such as Update, Protection and Recovery.
+To satisfy these Silicon Rot goals, no other capabilities are part of this specification.
+This scope decouples platform integrity capabilities that can be enforced and evolve independently through other platform devices or services – such as update, protection, and recovery.

 Within this scope, the goals for a Caliptra 1.0 specification include: